 If you haven’t done so already, your arrival day is the perfect time to study the Park Maps and bus routes.
 This will give everyone the heads up regarding wake-up time, boots out the door and on their way to start the day.

 Each bus to the individual Parks will have a different ride duration time, obviously.
-Be mindful of these duration times, as well as expected departure time from the hotel.
+Be mindful of these duration times, as well as the expected departure time from the hotel.
 There are also times when you will encounter possible delays due to overcrowded buses or traffic.

 There could be days when taking alternative transportation may be necessary, when you have early morning reservations, want to experience Early Morning Magic in the Parks or simply don’t have the patience to take the free buses in the morning.